openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Introduction

-This specification defines a mechanism on top of OAuth 2.0 [@!RFC6749] that enables presentation of Verifiable Credentials.
-Verifiable Credentials can be of any format, including, but not limited to W3C Verifiable Credentials Data Model [@VC_DATA], ISO mDL [@ISO.18013-5], and AnonCreds [@Hyperledger.Indy].
+This specification defines a mechanism on top of OAuth 2.0 [@!RFC6749] that enables presentation of Verifiable Credentials as Verifiable Presentations.
+Verifiable Credentials and Verifiable Presentations can be of any format, including, but not limited to W3C Verifiable Credentials Data Model [@VC_DATA], ISO mdoc [@ISO.18013-5], and AnonCreds [@Hyperledger.Indy].

 OAuth 2.0 [@!RFC6749] is used as a base protocol as it provides the required rails to build simple, secure, and developer-friendly credential presentation on top of it.
 Moreover, implementers can, in a single interface, support credential presentation and the issuance of access tokens for access to APIs based on Verifiable Credentials in the Wallet.
 OpenID Connect [@!OpenID.Core] deployments can also extend their implementations using this specification with the ability to transport Verifiable Presentations.